Insects: A New Protein Source

 As it stands now, the FDA allows the sale of bugs if they are raised for human consumption.
 Insect parts or additives can be found at specialty shops but technically aren’t classified as food-safe ingredients because of their exclusion from the GRAS list.
 (Bloomberg News)

 You can add the ultra-fine cricket powder to just about anything.
 Sprinkle it on top of your oatmeal, add it to a peanut butter sandwich, even mix it in with the stir-fry you are cooking.
-The powder can help make healthy or marginally healthy food healthier without much effort.
+The powder can help make healthy or marginally healthy food even healthier without much effort.

 The Bottom Line: